ava health

 Using the MERIC Q4 2024 cost-of-living index (100 = national average), Missouri is 88.5 and Kansas is 87.5.
 Kansas (87.5) is the more affordable of the two, while Missouri (88.5) is more expensive.
 Housing is typically the largest driver of these differences.

-How many healthcare providers practice in Missouri vs. Kansas?
+How many physicians practice in Missouri vs. Kansas?

-The Ava Health directory lists 7,088 providers in Missouri across 315 cities, and 2,111 providers in Kansas across 165 cities.
+The Ava Health directory lists 0 physicians in Missouri across 0 cities, and 0 physicians in Kansas across 0 cities.
+The full directory also includes nurses and therapists in both states.
 All data is sourced from the CMS NPPES NPI registry and updated regularly.

 Which state has a more favorable tax environment for healthcare providers?